waister/widget-wn-facebook-like-box/README.md

-Wordpress WN Facebook Like Box Widget
+Facebook Like Box Widget to Wordpress
 =========

 This Wordpress Widget is to add the Facebook Like Box plugin to your site.